Code-Institute-Submissions/pjdijxhoorn-milestone1/readme.md

 -   [Bootstrap 5.0.x](https://getbootstrap.com/docs/5.0/getting-started/introduction/):
-    The Bootstrap Library was used for the responsiveness of their grid system. some bootstrap was also used for the progress bars of the skills page.
+    The Bootstrap Library was used for the responsiveness of their grid system.
+    Some bootstrap was also used for the progress bars of the skills page.

 -   The mini project with bootstrap from Code Institute was inspiration for the timeline and progress bar.